-The fruits not to eat during pregnancy include papayas, pineapples and grapes.
-In fact, in some cultures, papayas are in the list of natural foods to avoid pregnancy, and are believed to cause miscarriages.
+When it comes to fruits, the ones that should be avoided during pregnancy include papayas and pineapples.
+In fact, in some cultures, papayas are in the list of natural foods to avoid pregnancy and are believed to cause miscarriages.
 Unripe papaya can be especially dangerous as it has certain compounds that trigger uterine contractions.

-It goes almost without saying that you should wash each of your fruits and vegetable thoroughly before consuming them.
+It goes almost without saying that you should wash fruits and vegetable thoroughly before consuming them.
 You can also peel the skin off and keep them in separate utensils.
-Avoid leaving the vegetables and fruits in the refrigerator for long and then consuming them.
+Also, avoid leaving the vegetables and fruits in the refrigerator for long and then consuming them.
 Try cooking all of your vegetables, and make sure that the leafy ones are cooked well.

 7. Raw Sprouts and Nuts Which Cause Allergies

 Raw sprouts are an amazing source of protein and minerals, but they are still in the list of food not to eat when pregnant.
 This is because they may contain harmful viruses and bacteria that can cause food poisoning.
-Make sure that every time you have sprouts, you either shallow fry them or better even, cook them.
+Make sure that every time you eat sprouts, you either shallow fry them or better even, cook them thoroughly.
 They can still taste nice with proper seasoning.

-You may enjoy various kinds of nuts during pregnancy, such as peanuts and cashews.
-Nuts are a rich source of vitamins and minerals which are beneficial for foetal development.
+You may enjoy various kinds of nuts in moderate amounts during pregnancy as they are rich sources of vitamins and minerals, and are highly beneficial for foetal development.
 But there are some nuts that can cause allergies and rashes on your body.
 Even if you weren’t initially allergic to them, you could develop allergies over time with extended exposure.
-Make sure that you consult with your doctor on what nuts to include in your diet and what to avoid entirely during pregnancy.
+Too many nuts can cause constipation & other issues, too.
+Therefore, ensure that you consult with your doctor to know which nuts you can include in your diet, in what quantities, and which nuts you should avoid entirely during pregnancy.

 It is advisable to be extra cautious when ordering food for pregnant women at a restaurant, as one can never be sure of the ingredients that go into making it.
 It is best to avoid having salads that are available in restaurants or even in the store.
 The fruits and vegetables used in the salad may not have been washed properly, or they may have been cut a long time ago.

 You can always make your own salad at home.
-Make sure that you clean the fruits and vegetables properly and cook your meat properly.
-And you also have the liberty of preparing your salad however you want at home, just as you like it.
+Ensure you clean the fruits and vegetables properly and cook your meat thoroughly.
+Cooking your own food also gives you the liberty to prepare it just the way you like it.

-When buying packaged juices, choose ones which have been pasteurised and refrigerated.
-Your immune system is suppressed during pregnancy, and you are more susceptible to bacteria that might be present in unpasteurised juices.
+When buying packaged juices, choose the ones which have been pasteurised and refrigerated.

 10. Excessive Caffeine